Peter C. Whybrow: Academic contributions

 As an author Whybrow is best known for a trilogy of books exploring the impact of modern-day culture on human behavior.
-In 2005, he was awarded the Ken National Book Award by the National Alliance on Mental Illness and the Gradiva Award in 2006 by the National Association for the Advancement of Psychoanalysis for his book, "American Mania."
+In 2005, he was awarded the Ken National Book Award by the National Alliance on Mental Illness and the Gradiva Award in 2006 by the National Association for the Advancement of Psychoanalysis for his book American Mania.
 In 2008, he was awarded the Silver Ribbon Science Leadership Award by NARSAD for his leadership and commitment in advancing research on mental illnesses.

+Death

+Whybrow died in Waitsfield, Vermont, on 25 August 2025, at the age of 86.